Exclusive painting offer - Limited until 2nd November 2025

 Depreciation is relative to the vessels location and condition.
 Assuming inflation rises year on year, depreciation is not as high as you may think.
 Your dealer can advise in detail.

-Once a boat is over 3yrs old and assuming inflation is increasing boats can hold there value and sometimes increase in value.
+Once a boat is over 3yrs old and assuming inflation is increasing boats can hold their value and sometimes increase in value.

 Maintenance